 /bucket-name/path to the second account, and change Transfer setting to Upload, and select

 Second S3 Account under Use connection setting.

-How to send email on successful or failed S3 sync?
-Optionally, you can setup email notifications.
+How to send an email on successful or failed S3 sync?
+Optionally, you can set up email notifications.
 The notifications will be sent in two cases—when synchronization task finishes successfully, and when it fails.
 In case it fails, the email will contain the last error message, such as

 no internet connection or similar.
 More detailed information about all the events is available in the Log Manager.

-Synchronize directories Action automatically scans for new, changed, and deleted files and folders on the first remote server.
-It synchronizes content to local folder we have specified.
-The second Synchronize directories Action syncs the local folder to the second Amazon S3 account.
+Synchronize Directories Action automatically scans for new, changed, and deleted files and folders on the first remote server.
+It synchronizes content to the local folder we have specified.
+The second Synchronize Directories Action syncs the local folder to the second Amazon S3 account.

 The email notifications are used to notify system administrators about successful or failed synchronization process.
 It is also possible to retry all the process automatically when an unexpected error occurs.

 The schedule of the Task can be changed to exclude weekends or nighttime.
 Also, it is possible to add Amazon S3 Watcher Trigger, to launch the synchronization process as soon as there are changes at the remote server.